Social Skills Groups

 What happens in sessions?

-Through modelling, practice, and feedback, children learn about friendship, cooperation, conversation rules, perspective taking, and more—plus simple take-home strategies for families.
+Through modelling, practice, and feedback, children learn about friendship, cooperation, conversation rules, perspective taking, as well as simple take-home strategies for families.

 Program Snapshot: